 - If a system-wide proxy is defined for the endpoint (statically or using a PAC file), Microsoft Windows downloads the CRL lists through the proxy.

 - If a specific proxy is defined for the Cortex XDR agent, and the endpoint has no access to the internet over HTTP, then Microsoft Windows will fail to download the CRL lists.
 As a result, the certificate revocation check will fail and the certificate will be considered valid by the agent, while creating a latency in executing PEs.
 If the Cortex XDR agent is running in an isolated environment that prohibits the successful completion of certificate revocation checks, the Palo Alto Networks Support team can provide a configuration file that will disable the revocation checks and avoid unnecessary latency in the execution time of PEs.

-- (Windows only) Enable serverless peer-to-peer (P2) content updates.By default, the Cortex XDR agent retrieves content updates from its peer Cortex XDR agents on the same subnet.
+- (Supported on Cortex XDR agent 7.0 or a later for Windows endpoints and Cortex XDR agent 7.3 or later for Mac and Linux endpoints) Enable peer-to-peer (P2) content updates.By default, the Cortex XDR agent retrieves content updates from its peer Cortex XDR agents on the same subnet.
 To enable P2P, you must enable UDP and TCP over port 33221.
 You can change the port number or choose to download the content directly from the Cortex XDR sever in the Agent settings profile.